ARS-SWRC/swrc_photoscan_ua_hpc/README.md

 3. Other software (e.g. SSH tools, Cisco VPN) already available for every user in Storm (ssh,ssh-keygen, ssh-copy-id, sshfs,etc.).

-Screen casts are included in this guide to support users that are not familiarized with some of the concepts mentioned.
+Screencasts are included in this guide to support users that are not familiarized with some of the concepts mentioned.

 ### 1. Requirements